weiland/nix-config/README.md

 cd ~/Documents/Code/weiland/nix-config
 ```

 The following commands will install the host `Hopper`.
-Which can be replaced with any other hostname that is configured in `./hosts/`.
+Which can be replaced with any other hostname that exists in the `./hosts/` directory.

 ```bash
 nix run --extra-experimental-features "nix-command flakes" nix-darwin -- switch --flake .#Hopper
 ```

 You have to enter your *sudo* password (at least once, perhaps more often as longer it takes) and click on *Allow* when prompted.

-After that the `--extra-experimental-features` flag won't be needed any longer.

 <details>
 <summary>Or if using flakes remotely:</summary>